skip to main content

 Reaccreditation: Moving our mission and vision forward

-In June 2020, the Texas A&M School of Medicine ( now the School of Medicine) received formal notification from the Liaison Committee on Medical Education (LCME) that it received full accreditation for the maximum period of 8 years, with the next site visit scheduled for the 2027–28 academic year.
+In June 2020, the Texas A&M School of Medicine received formal notification from the Liaison Committee on Medical Education (LCME) that it had been granted full accreditation for the maximum term of eight years, with the next site visit scheduled for the 2027–28 academic year.

-Ongoing accreditation from the LCME, the national accrediting body for educational programs leading to the MD degree in the United States and Canada, is essential to our medical school and the university.
-Obtaining LCME accreditation ensures that medical education programs are following defined standards.
-The accreditation process has two general purposes: to promote institutional self-evaluation and improvement, and to determine whether a medical education program meets prescribed standards.
+Continuous accreditation from the LCME, the national accrediting authority for educational programs leading to the MD degree in the U.S. and Canada, is crucial for our medical school and university.
+Achieving LCME accreditation confirms that medical education programs meet established standards.
+The accreditation process serves two main purposes: to encourage institutional self-assessment and enhancement, and to verify that a medical education program complies with set standards.

 Resources